rafeca/rafeca.github.com/_posts/2017-01-22-docker-insecure-registry.markdown

 categories: [docker]
 ---

 I just realized 2016 passed by and this blog didn't get any update.
 I hope you were not worried about me!
 I've been fine!
-Just a bit busy :construction_worker: :couplekiss:.
+Just a bit busy :construction_worker:.

 Last two weeks I've been playing a bit with [Docker](https://www.docker.com/).
 In general before getting your feet wet with a new technology, it's convenient (required?) to either go through the [usually great documentation about the project](https://docs.docker.com/) or follow [a tutorial](https://harishnarayanan.org/writing/kubernetes-django/) about it.
 I did the later, and as a result of it I pushed my first two docker images to [Docker Hub](https://hub.docker.com/r/juandebravo/).
 Nothing really impressive, but it helps you to go through the basics.